 Wish you could forecast future income, expenses and cash flow?
 Check out Cashculator — Personal Finance today.

-Learn how the program works using the free version, then pay once to unlock unlimited income and expense categories.
+Learn how the program works using the free version, then choose a monthly or yearly subscription to unlock unlimited income and expense categories.